skiplang/skip/docs/overview/hello_world.md

 This document is a walkthrough of the Skip programming language.
 It is not meant to be an exhaustive language spec, but a good place to learn the language and its core design principles.

-**Note:** the reader is expected to be familiar with at least one main stream programming language, this is not a good place to learn how to program.
+**Note:** the reader is expected to be familiar with at least one mainstream programming language, this is not a good place to learn how to program.

 ## Hello world!